COVESA/vehicle_service_catalog/README.md

         datatype: uint8

       - name: red
-        descption: The amount of red in the dome light color (0 - no, 255 full red)
+        description: The amount of red in the dome light color (0 - no, 255 full red)
         datatype: uint8

       - name: green
-        descption: The amount of green in the dome light color (0 - no, 255 full green)
+        description: The amount of green in the dome light color (0 - no, 255 full green)
         datatype: uint8

       - name: blue
-        descption: The amount of blue in the dome light color (0 - no, 255 full blue)
+        description: The amount of blue in the dome light color (0 - no, 255 full blue)
         datatype: uint8

 properties: